 While licensing a dog is the law, it also brings perks for your pooch and for you.
 The biggest benefit a tag brings is connecting owners with their lost pets.
 Since the ID number on a pet’s tag is associated with his or her family, owners can be easily contacted when a runaway Rover is picked up by an animal control officer.

-As the 4th of July fireworks season approaches, a licensing tag on your dog’s collar can be the key to reuniting with you with your pooch if he becomes frightened and runs off.
+As the 4th of July fireworks season approaches, a licensing tag on your dog’s collar can be the key to reuniting with your pooch if he becomes frightened and runs off.

 A dog license is also an easy way to spot if a canine has been vaccinated against rabies, a disease which is fatal for dogs and very serious for humans, if contracted.